 Q: A mushroom appeared in my terrarium overnight, what should I do?

 A: Lucky you!
 Just like mold spores, mushroom spores are microscopic and were probably hiding in the moss.
 However, unlike mold, mushrooms will not harm your moss and can be left alone (unless you don't like the look, then feel free to remove them).
-Mushrooms generally only last a few days so when they wither and die you can remove the dead parts with a q-tip or tweezers.
+Mushrooms generally only last a few days to a few weeks so when they wither and die you can remove the dead parts with a q-tip or tweezers.

 Below: a customer's terrarium that grew tall beige mushrooms (the red topped ones are just decorations).
 She contacted me asking if she should worry and the answer, of course, was no. She was relieved and told me she loved the new look!

 Q: I have bugs in my terrarium, how do I get rid of them?

 A: Sometimes insects hitch a ride on the moss and will show up in a terrarium.
 Depending on the bug, you can either leave it alone (yay, a new pet!) or remove it.
 A common hitchhiker is a tiny caterpiller that is very good at hiding and eventually turns into an itty bitty moth inside the terrarium.
 While still a caterpiller it with weave a little web over a certain area of moss, and for lack of a better description, you will see a bunch of little tan colored poops in the area.
 As gross as that may seem, this insect is harmless and you can remove the unsightly "droppings" using a damp q-tip.
 Once the moth appears it is easy to scoop out; just let it go outside and that's it!

 Other less common hitchhikers are tiny spiders or beetles, neither of which harm the moss and most likely will eventually die off on their own.
 But they can be removed by the official "spider killer" of your household...but preferably let go outside to live on in peace.